remarkjs/remark-toc/readme.md

 This package is a [unified][] ([remark][]) plugin to generate a table of contents of the document such as the one above.

-**unified** is a project that transforms content with abstract syntax trees (ASTs).
-**remark** adds support for markdown to unified.
-**mdast** is the markdown AST that remark uses.
-This is a remark plugin that transforms mdast.

 ## When should I use this?

-This project is useful when authors are writing docs in markdown that are sometimes quite long and hence would benefit from automated overviews inside them.
+This project is useful when authors are writing docs in markdown that are sometimes quite long and so would benefit from automated overviews inside them.
 It is assumed that headings define the structure of documents and that they can be linked to.
 When this plugin is used, authors can add a certain heading (say, `## Contents`)